 Calin Coburn (Bob Nolan's grandson) and Elizabeth Drake McDonald have created a fantastic website on Nolan and the Sons of the Pioneers, etc. There's a section on Ken Curtis with many large images: http://www.bobnolan-sop.net/Biographies/The%20Story%20of%20SOP/Ken%20Curtis/Ken%20Curtis.htm

 Teresa Murray has a Ken Curtis Appreciation website with a bio and photos.
 And there's photos and info on the memorial statue of Ken/Festus in Clovis, California which was crafted by local artist Sam Hutchings: http://www.eviltwin.velvetsofa.com/Curtis/main.html

-The BMI Music site has a listing of some of the BMI licensed songs composed by Curtis.
+The BMI Music site has a listing of BMI licensed songs composed by Curtis.
 Go the BMI homepage at: http://repertoire.bmi.com/startpage.asp.
-In the upper right corner, select Songwriter/Composer and in the box below, enter Curtis Ken.
+In the Search box, select Songwriter/Composer and enter Curtis Ken.

-The Official website for James Arness of movie and GUNSMOKE fame is at: http://www.jamesarness.com/index.htm
+The official website for James Arness of movie and GUNSMOKE fame is at: ttp://www.jamesarness.com/index.htm

-R. J. 'Bob' Marks II has a nice site on TV's GUNSMOKE: http://gunsmokenet.com/
+R. J. 'Bob' Marks II has a website on TV's GUNSMOKE: http://gunsmokenet.com/